 Meta-rule for all of 2014: if you are playing Munchkin Apocalypse, or a blended game that includes Apocalypse cards, you may use the 2014 Silver Piece to Open or Close a Seal, your choice.
 Give the Silver Piece to the next player to successfully Run Away from a monster.
 As usual in Apocalypse, this rule cannot be used to reverse the opening of the Seventh Seal.

-You may only use one coin rule per game unless a specific rule says otherwise.
+You may only use one Munchkin coin per game unless a rule says otherwise.
+This one does not.

 We're pleased to announce that, as part of a stretch goal on the OGRE Designer's Edition Kickstarter, we now have a German translation available for download at Warehouse 23.
 It includes the rulebook, scenario book, and reference sheet, and is ready for print and play!